-On June 6, 2022, the Company completed the Hudson Acquisition, which comprised of substantially all of the assets of Hudson Funeral Home & Cremation Services, a business consisting of one stand-alone funeral home located in Durham, North Carolina.
-The Hudson Acquisition was financed with the Credit Facility and available cash on hand.
+On June 6, 2022, the Company completed its acquisition of substantially all of the assets of Hudson Funeral Home & Cremation Services, a business consisting of one stand-alone funeral home located in Durham, North Carolina.
+The acquisition was financed with the Credit Facility and available cash on hand.